 - this is about meditation and going deep within.

 Remember the cards have many layers of meanings.
 One card alone does not mean this to be true.
 It takes time to understand Tarot Cards and their meanings.
 Trust your intuition when using Tarot.
-What cards do you think indicate gratitude?

 Tarot cards are NOT a substitute for a doctor, therapist, or other health care professional.
 Do not use these cards as a guarantee for recovery nor should they be used to diagnose or prescribe.
 They can only show the energy present.
-You should always seek out proper medical advice from the proper professionals.
+You should always seek out proper medical advice from the professionals.